Etheldred Benett: Contribution to geology and palaeontology

-Benett's contribution to the early history of Wiltshire geology is significant as she felt at ease with, and corresponded extensively with, fellow geologists such as George Bellas Greenough (the first president of the Geological Society), Gideon Mantell, William Buckland, and Samuel Woodward.
-She freely gave her ideas and items from her fossil collection to worthy causes such as museums, sending one to St. Petersburg.
+Benett contributed to the early development of Wiltshire geology by corresponding extensively with fellow geologists such as George Bellas Greenough (the first president of the Geological Society), Gideon Mantell, William Buckland, and Samuel Woodward.
+She gave items from her fossil collection to causes such as museums, sending one to St. Petersburg.
 Through exchanging numerous fossils with Mantell, a thorough understanding of the Lower Cretaceous sedimentary rocks of Southern England was reached.

 As expected from women at the time, Benett was mainly self-taught in the field of geology.
-Her financial independence allowed for her to commission an in-depth look at a stratigraphic section of the Upper Chicksgrove quarry near Tisbury in 1819, drawn to scale, but unfortunately there is no scale indicated on the drawing.
-However, this commission later goes on to be the first bed-to-bed section of the Upper Chicksgrove quarry, certain stones and fossils are still being extracted from the site today, especially those of plants and reptiles.
+Her financial independence allowed for her to commission an in-depth look at a stratigraphic section of the Upper Chicksgrove quarry near Tisbury in 1819, drawn to scale, although there is no scale indicated on the drawing.
 She called this "the measure of different beds of stone in Chicksgrove Quarry in the Parish of Tisbury".
-However, the stratigraphic section was published by naturalist James Sowerby without her knowledge.
-Later, she contradicted some of the Sowerby's conclusions based on her own research.
+The stratigraphic section was published by naturalist James Sowerby without her knowledge.
+Later, through her own research she contradicted some of Sowerby's conclusions.

-Benett corresponded extensively with fellow geologists such as George Bellas Greenough, first president of the Geological Society, Gideon Mantell, William Buckland, and Samuel Woodward.
-On exchanging numerous fossils with Mantell, a thorough understanding of the Lower Cretaceous sedimentary rocks of Southern England was reached.

-In 1825, her painting of the meteorite which fell on County Limerick in September 1813 was deposited in Geological Society of London archives, presented in the University of Oxford by Reverend John Griffiths of Bishopstrow.
+In 1825, her painting of the meteorite which fell on County Limerick in September 1813 was deposited in the Geological Society of London's archives, presented by Reverend John Griffiths of Bishopstrow.
 The meteorite is 19 pounds in weight, and the streaked and dotted part represents the fracture.
-Because of her extensive collection, she wrote and privately published a monograph in 1831, which contains many of her drawings and sketches of mollusca and sponges such as her sketches of fossil Alcyonia (1816) from the Green Sand Formation at Warminster Common and the immediate vicinity of Warminster in Wiltshire.
-The Society holds two copies: one was given to George Bellas Greenough, and another to her friend Gideon Mantell.
-This work established her as a true, pioneering biostratigrapher, following but not always agreeing with the work of William Smith.

 Her monograph from 1831, Catalogue of the Organic Remains of the County of Wiltshire, was published in small runs by a small printer, and not widely distributed beyond her colleagues.
 It is thought that she might have underestimated the value of her work.